magicmq/pyspigot-documentation/protocollib.md

 - The first argument accepts the function that should be called when the event fires.
 - The second argument accepts the event that should be listened for.

+The `registerPacketListener` function returns a `ScriptPacketListener`, which represents the packet listener that was registered.
+This can be used to unregister the packet listener at a later time.

-Therefore, on line 7, we call the listener manager to register our event, passing the function we defined on line 5, `player_chat`, and the event we want to listen for, `AsyncPlayerChatEvent`.
+Therefore, on line 7, we call the protocol manager to register the packet listener, passing the function we defined on line 5, `chat_packet_event`, and the packet we want to listen for, `PacketType.Play.Client.CHAT`, and assign the returned value to `packet_listener`.

 ## To summarize: {docsify-ignore}